Terry Bogard: Promotion

-He was voted the number one fan favorite character with a total of 10,014 votes in a 2005 poll conducted by SNK-Playmore USA, which lead to his placement in the North American release of The King of Fighters: Maximum Impact to appeal to the Western gamers.
+Terry is frequently used to represent the company in crossover games, merchandise and publicity.
+During the KOF Year-End Party in 2005, a fan event held by SNK, the character's cap was given to every fan in attendance.
 For the Japanese special endings in The King of Fighters '97, three video game publications, Gamest, Famitsu and Neo Geo Freak, had to create a team composed of three characters for a special illustration.
 Gamest created a team composed of Terry, Blue Mary and Joe Higashi.
-In 2018, Terry was voted the most popular Neo Geo character.
-In his official blog, Falcoon reveals that both Meira brothers were initially conceptualized as the KOF counterparts to Fatal Fury stars given the game's setting is the same as their predecessors.
 In late 2018, Terry and other characters created by SNK appeared as part of a collaboration between other companies in Harajuku Japan involving new merchandising.